Farm Owner Stories

 Priya and Vikram spent six years watching their Bangalore apartment appreciate.
 They had term insurance, a health policy, and a folio of tech stocks.
 What they didn't have was anything physical — anything they could stand on and point to.
 "I wanted my kids to know we owned something real," Priya says.

 They visited three farmland projects over a weekend.
 Two felt like speculative land pitches.
-The Montebello site visit was different — a farm manager walked them through the actual plot, showed them the borewell log, and explained how coconut and mango inter-cropping generated annual income even before appreciation.
-They placed a reservation that week.
+The Montebello site visit was different — a farm manager walked them through the actual plot, showed them the available borewell log, and explained the coconut and mango crop plan.
+Crop receipts and land value remain variable, and the records and assumptions require independent review.

 The moment that made it right: "The farm manager sent us a WhatsApp video of our first coconut sapling being planted.
 Our daughter was in the frame pointing at the name tag with our plot number on it.
 That was the moment it stopped being an investment and became ours."